Mary’s body is found

 At the inquest, detective Frank Bischoff, who had conducted much of the investigation, stated that he believed Mary Emmett had died at Wilson’s Oriel Road home but that there was insufficient evidence to sustain a criminal charge.

-Both Wilson and Emmett denied any knowledge of Mrs. Emmett and the inquest closed without result.
+Both Wilson and Tuesley denied any knowledge of Mrs. Emmett and the inquest closed without result.

 Thomas Emmett, a wharf labourer, was left with three small children to bring up.
 However, he remarried four years later in 1942.